Manorama (Tamil actress): Career

-The first time Manorama stood before the camera was for a Sinhalese film Sukumali in 1957, in which she played the heroine's friend.
+The first time Manorama stood before the camera was for a Sinhalese film named Sukumali in 1957, in which she played a friend of the main hero.
 Her dance master Suryakala recommended her to the director Masthaan to play the role.
 She has acted predominantly in Tamil films since 1958, but also acted in Telugu, Hindi, Malayalam and Kannada movies as well.
-Her on-screen pair with Tangavelu was appreciated in the film Vallvanakku Vallavan in 1965.
-Her on-screen pair with Nagesh was very popular in 1960–69 and then with Cho in the 1970s and 80s and later with Thengai Srinivasan, Vennira Aadai Moorthy, and Surali Rajan in the 70s and 80s.
-She had done playback singing for 300 songs, mostly pictured on herself, in Tamil films.
-The first song that she sang was in a film called Magale Un Samathu, composed by G. K. Venkatesh and this opportunity she got due to the film's producer P.A.
+Her on-screen pair with Tangavelu was appreciated in the film Vallvanakku Vallavan.
+Her on-screen pair with Nagesh was very popular in the 60s, then with Cho in the 1970s and 80s and later with Thengai Srinivasan, Vennira Aadai Moorthy, and Surali Rajan in the 70s and 80s.

+She had done playback singing for 300 songs, mostly centered on herself, in Tamil films.
+The first song that she sang was in a film called Magale Un Samathu, composed by G. K. Venkatesh and she got this opportunity due to the producer P.A.
 Kumar.
 She has sung a classical-based song with TM Sounderajan in the film Dharshinam (1970), where she was paired with Cho.
-Manorama sang a song with L.R.
-Eswari named "Thaatha thaatha pidi kudu".
-Her career's biggest hit song sung by herself was Vaa Vaathiyaare Uttaande composed by music director V. Kumar for the film Bommalattam", which was picturised on her and Cho.
+Manorama would also perform with L.R.
+Eswari in a song named Thaatha thaatha pidi kudu.
+Her career's biggest hit songf was Vaa Vaathiyaare Uttaande composed by music director V. Kumar for the film Bommalattam", which was centered around her and Cho.
 She also sang for M. S. Viswanathan and A. R. Rahman.

 Some of her best Tamil films include Anbe Vaa, Thenmazhi, Ethir Neechal, Galatta Kalyanam, Chittukuruvi, Durga Devi, Annalakshmi and Imayam.
 In Telugu, she starred in films such as Rikshavodu, Krishnarjuna and Subhodayam.
-When asked in an interview as to which are her memorable roles, she said "It is Nadigan, which had Sathyaraj and Khushbu in the lead.
+When asked in an interview which were her most memorable roles, she replied: "It is Nadigan, which had Sathyaraj and Khushbu in the lead.
 I cannot forget that role of Baby Amma in my life.
-Also my role in Chinna Gounder, for which I had to sport weird, artificial teeth, is something which I always think about.

-Manorama was paired with Nagesh regularly in films with M.G.
-Ramachandran in lead like En Kadamai, Kanni Thai, Thayin Madiyil, Kadhal Vaganam, Chandrodhyam, Anbee Vaa, Padagotti, Kadhal Vagahnam, Vivasaaye, Thaikku Thalaimagan, Vettikaran and Ther Thiruvizha.
+Also my role in Chinna Gounder, for which I had to sport weird, artificial teeth, is something which I always think about.Manorama was paired with Nagesh regularly in films with M.G.
+Ramachandran in the lead like: En Kadamai, Kanni Thai, Thayin Madiyil, Kadhal Vaganam, Chandrodhyam, Anbee Vaa, Padagotti, Kadhal Vagahnam, Vivasaaye, Thaikku Thalaimagan, Vettikaran and Ther Thiruvizha.
 Other directors cast the Nagesh-Manorama pair in films like Anubhavi Raja Anubhavi, Kungumam, Saraswathi Sabadham, Panjavarnakilli, Navarathiri, Puthiya Paravai, Patthu Matha Bandham, Anbu Karangal, Micheal Madan Kamarajan, Annamitta Kai, Gowri Kalyanam, Anbe Aaruyire, Server Sundaram, Ner Vazhai, Ninaivin Nindraval, Poojaikku Vandamalar, Deiva Thirumagal, Rakta Thilagam, Aannavin Asai, Thiruvarutchelvar, Seetha and Karunthel Kannayiram.
-Manorama, actress Sachu and Jayalalithaa have acted together in 2 films as a combination — Galata Kalyanam and Bommalattam.
+Manorama, actress Sachu and Jayalalithaa have acted together in 2 films as a combination: Galata Kalyanam and Bommalattam.
 Manorama and Jayalalithaa have acted in 25 films together.